-The Shows Slaves filter shows all the peripherals in the design in a flat hierarchy with their start addresses, ranges and DRCs if any.
-The masters, and bus and bridge cores will not be shown.
+- Shows all the initiators and the peripherals under them in the design in a flat hierarchy with their offset addresses, high addresses, ranges and DRCs if any.
+The bus and bridge cores will not be shown. - DRC Filter Buttons It filters the DRC messages, if any.
+It categorized the message on the basis of severity: error, warning, and info.